Robin Schulz: 2016–present: Uncovered and film

 A new single from Schulz premiered on his YouTube channel on 24 November 2016, titled "Shed a Light" with French DJ David Guetta and American DJ trio Cheat Codes on production, with one Cheat Codes member on vocals.
 The song was first uploaded as a lyric video, and later had an official video on 31 January 2017.
 A film on Schulz, simply titled Robin Schulz – The Movie was in the making, with multiple teasers on his YouTube channel starting from 12 October 2016.
-The official hour and 30 minute movie was uploaded on 1 March 2017.
+The official 90-minute movie was uploaded on 1 March 2017.
 It was a documentary style film on Schulz's life after the smash hits of his first album, and also revealed his new fashion line, called "Q/S Designed by Robin Schulz".
 The movie also features other notable producers being interviewed such as Lost Frequencies, Axwell and Ingrosso, Oliver Heldens and Sam Feldt.